avalind/LOHHLA/README.md

 ### LICENCE ###

 LOHHLA IS PROTECTED BY COPYRIGHT AND IS SUBJECT TO A PATENT APPLICATION.
-THE TOOL IS PROVIDED ìAS ISî FOR INTERNAL NON-COMMERCIAL ACADEMIC RESEARCH PURPOSES ONLY.
+THE TOOL IS PROVIDED ‚ÄúAS IS‚Äù FOR INTERNAL NON-COMMERCIAL ACADEMIC RESEARCH PURPOSES ONLY.
 NO RESPONSIBILITY IS ACCEPTED FOR ANY LIABILITY ARISING FROM SUCH USE BY ANY THIRD PARTY.
 COMMERCIAL USE OF THIS TOOL FOR ANY PURPOSE IS NOT PERMITTED.
 ALL COMMERCIAL USE OF THE TOOL INCLUDING TRANSFER TO A COMMERCIAL THIRD PARTY OR USE ON BEHALF OF A COMMERCIAL THIRD